flowejam/justcompanydata/README.md

 Permissions granted: <br>
-Permission is granted for any user to build and run this software locally.
+Permission is granted for non-commercial use only.

 Instructions (*nix):